All Episodes

 Oh, everything he's ever done is like that.

-Yeah, he's he's a total Andy Kaufman type.
+Yeah, he's a total Andy Kaufman type.

-He's uh I love Andy Kaufman.
+I love Andy Kaufman, man.

 I didn't even know who he was.

-Yeah, no, like he did it like seriously, the way you would commit to any bit if you're a very alt kind of comedian.
+No, like he did it like seriously, the way you would commit to any bit if you're a very alt kind of comedian.

-Um I think he did it for a year.
+I think he did it for a year.

-He like lived as a woman, and then um and then he was like super Conservative and he went that route, and then now he's and then now he's like super woke and he's gone that route.
+And then now he's, and then now he's like super woke and he's gone that route.

-Yeah, but I don't think he's actually making any money at it, which is kind of you know, it's almost like he's doing it for the love of the game of shitting on.
+Yeah, but I don't think he's actually making any money at it, which is kind of, you know, it's almost like he's doing it for the love of the game of shitting on.

 Well, Kaufman didn't give a fuck about the money.

-Yeah, he was a preteen or a teenager's thing.
+Yeah, he was a preteener teenager's thing.

-I didn't I thought that video was real.
+I thought that video was real.

 That was a joke.

-No, no, it was I think it was real.
+I think it was real.

-Uh that's the thing with Kaufman, you can never tell.
+But that's the thing with Kaufman.

-Let me just play this character of angry red-headed kid who thinks that this is a real thing he has to fight against.
+Let me just play this character of an angry red-headed kid who thinks that this is a real thing he has to fight against.

 And I don't know.

-I've never I've never met the dude.
+I've never met the dude.

-And I think Gavin McGinnis, yeah.
+And I think Gavin McGinnis.

-And um, and so I have to Was Gavin a comedian?
+Was Gavin a comedian?

 Was he a comedian before all this alt-right shit?

-But yeah, I mean he's written books.
+But yeah, I mean, he's written books.

 Oh, he's fucking hilarious.